 In early 2019, Horizon Nuclear Power announced their decision to suspend their UK nuclear projects, including their proposed power station on Anglesey.
 This also meant that a new National Grid connection to Wylfa Newydd was no longer required.

-National Grid has always stated that the VIP project in Snowdonia would proceed either alongside the Horizon project or as a standalone scheme.
+National Grid has always stated that the VIP project in Eryri would proceed either alongside the Horizon project or as a standalone scheme.

-Taking all the feedback from stakeholders and local people into account, on 6 March 2020 we submitted the planning application to the Snowdonia National Park Authority and Gwynedd Council.
+Taking all the feedback from stakeholders and local people into account, on 6 March 2020 we submitted the planning application to the Eryri National Park Authority and Gwynedd Council.

 The proposal also included the construction of the two new tunnel head houses which will give access to the tunnel, along with a sealing end compound at the eastern end, which will connect the cables to the overhead line that will remain.